evansbenj/2020_GBS.md/phylogeny.md

+# Phylogeny

-# This is a great tool to convert vcf files to fasta/nexus/phylip files, including IUPAC symbols:
+This is a great tool to convert vcf files to fasta/nexus/phylip files, including IUPAC symbols:
 ```
 https://github.com/edgardomortiz/vcf2phylip
 ```